Indicative annual fees are based on a full year full time load (80 units). Find out more about feesAUD 40,450 (indicative annual fee, 2021)

 International students studying this program on campus are required to enrol full time to comply with their student visa requirements and complete their study in the standard minimum program duration.
 International students requiring enrolment advice should review the program plan corresponding to the semester and year of commencement and can contact their Program Advisor at ProgramAdvice@newcastle.edu.au

 The Master of Marketing requires the completion of twelve courses (120 units).
-Students are required to complete eight core courses (80 units), at least two courses (20 units) from the Directed Courses and two courses (20 units) of electives.
+Students are required to complete eight Core courses (80 units) and four courses (40 units) from the Directed course list.

 Grading of Degree